daenney/daenney.github.io/_posts/2019-04-09-emulating-philips-hue-bridge.md

 ## Sensors

-I haven't gotten around to supporting sensors yet, but I'd like to at least at support for our motion and contact sensors.
-They're also exposed using the same protocol on MQTT so this shouldn't be hard.
+I haven't gotten around to supporting sensors yet, but I'd like to add least at support for our motion and contact sensors.
+They're also exposed by the MQTT broker so this shouldn't be hard to do.
+It'll take some time to dig through the sensors API documentation and figure out which devices to emulate in each case.

 ## Conclusion